-The improvement scheme, developed with the assistance of experienced consultants has strengthened the partnerships’ aim to provide a scheme of benefit to the community.
-The project will include: essential conservation and restoration work to the mill; extension and development of the Heritage Centre, creating a new Learning Centre and Café; improvements to the surrounding open spaces allowing ‘access for all’ to these important natural heritage areas.
-There will be an exciting programme of activities; exhibitions and events for young and old alike.
-This will include the involvement of volunteers, including training for volunteer millers.
+The improvement scheme, developed with the assistance of heritage industry experts, will include: essential conservation and restoration work to the mill; extension and development of the heritage centre, creating a new learning centre and café; and improvements to the surrounding open spaces allowing ‘access for all’ to the important natural heritage areas of Goatee Beach and Bartley Water.
+The redeveloped attraction will offer an exciting programme of activities and events involving the community as participants and volunteers, including opportunities for volunteer millers.
 For the first time full school groups will be able to access all there is on offer.
-The redeveloped Learning Centre and the Café will provide exciting and flexible spaces for the local community; schools and visitors alike.
+The redeveloped learning centre and the café will provide exciting and flexible spaces for the local residents, groups, schools and visitors.

 During the closure period local school children, students and the community will be involved in projects which will help to shape plans for future programmes of activity, ensuring the attraction reflects their needs.